-- 1. The auditors' report expresses an unqualified opinion on the financial statements. - 2.
-No significant deficiencies or material weaknesses relating to the audit of the financial statements were reported. - 3.
+- 1. The auditor's report expresses an unqualified opinion on the financial statements. - 2.
+No deficiencies or material weaknesses relating to the audit of the financial statements were reported. - 3.
 No instances of noncompliance material to the financial statements were disclosed during the audit. - 4.
-No significant deficiencies or material weaknesses relating to the audit of the major federal award programs were reported. - 5.
-The auditors' report on compliance for the major federal award programs expresses an unqualified opinion. - 6.
+No deficiencies or material weaknesses were disclosed during the audit of the major federal award programs. - 5.
+The auditor's report on compliance for the major federal award programs expresses an unqualified opinion. - 6.
 No audit findings relative to the major federal award programs that are required to be reported in accordance with section 510(a) of OMB Circular A-133, were disclosed during the audit. - 7.
 The programs tested as major programs were as follows:

-FDA Number Name of Federal Program

-10.569 U.S. Department of Agriculture -

-The Emergency Food Assistance Program
+CFDA Number Name of Federal Program 10.569 U.S. Department of Agriculture - The Emergency Food Assistance Program (Food Commodities) 10.568 The Emergency Food Assistance Program (Administrative Cost)

-(Food Commodities)

-10.568 U.S. Department of Agriculture -

-The Emergency Food Assistance Program

-(Administrative Cost)

-93.558 U.S. Department of Agriculture -

-The Hunger Prevention

-Nutrition Assistance Program

-- 8. The threshold for distinguishing between Type A and B programs was \$300.000. - 9.
+- 8. The threshold for distinguishing between Type A and B programs was \$300,000. - 9.
 The auditee was determined to be a low-risk auditee.